KhaledGhaleb/PatternRecognition/README.md

 # PatternRecognition

-Include some of notebooks used in solving assignments and exam questions
+Include some of notebooks used in solving assignments, privacy preserving project and exam questions